lupyuen/lupyuen.github.io/src/loader.md

 # How The Train Goes

-Thanks to Ghidra we now know how EFlash Loader works!
+Thanks to Ghidra we now know everything about EFlash Loader!

 -   We discovered [__24 Flashing Commands__](https://lupyuen.github.io/articles/loader#decipher-flashing-commands) supported by EFlash Loader